-This is the first post of a series of five posts about a brief history of graphic design – from where it began, the movements, historical events and school of thoughts that changed the way design was created and interpreted and how we reached the design as we know today.
+This is the first post of a series of four posts about a brief history of graphic design – from where it began, the movements, historical events and school of thoughts that changed the way design was created and interpreted and how we reached the design as we know today.

 So, brace yourself.
 A super long history lesson is coming!

 Graphic design is an ancient art dating back to prehistoric times.
 It can encompass the entire history of the art ever produced on the planet.
 The first visuals are known to be more than 44,000 years old.
 The earliest known cave paintings are adorned in the limestone Caves in the Maros-Pangkep karst in Indonesia.
 Some other examples of cave painting are Lascaux caves, Serra da Capivara National Park, Bhimbetka, Magura Cave and Laas Gaal.

 Let’s fast-forward the time machine for several thousand years from the prehistoric era.
 The Sumerians arrived in Mesopotamia during the bronze age and the settlement led to the birth of a human civilization which created the need for the record keeping of the happenings and for the continuation of knowledge.
 It started with inscription on clay tablets using a wooden stylus.
 The language script consisted of symbols and pictographs.
 Few hundred years later, the pictographs changed into more substantial and abstract writing form called Cuneiform (Latin word for wedge-shaped).